RS257/JIA-2112-Project/README.md

 ### Features

-- We addded a table for Faculty and Staff to see what certifications need to be completed.
+- added a table for Faculty and Staff to see what certifications need to be completed.
     - This is based on the Role of the Faculty and Staff assigned so it can change for users.

 - There is an `Upload` button to upload a certification.